Vortilion/randomizers/README.md

 The build output is written to `dist/browser/`, and the script also copies `index.html` to `404.html` so client-side routing works on GitHub Pages.

 ## Notes

-- The previous `greatwesterntrail-arg` repository can remain unchanged as a backup.
-- This repository now represents the combined multi-randomizer application.